The Solid Protocol

 The Accept-Put

-header specifies a comma-separated list of media ranges (with optional parameters) as defined by [RFC7231], Section 5.3.2.
+header field specifies a comma-separated list of media ranges (with optional parameters) as defined by [RFC9110], Section 12.5.1.
 The Accept-Put

 The presence of the Accept-Put

-header in response to any method is an implicit indication that PUT
+header field in response to any method is an implicit indication that PUT

-is allowed on the resource identified by the request URI.
-The presence of a specific document format in this header indicates that that specific format is allowed on PUT
+is allowed on the resource identified by the target URI.
+The presence of a specific document format in this header field indicates that that specific format is allowed on PUT

-requests to the resource identified by the request URI.
+requests to the resource identified by the target URI.

 IANA Registration Template: